-Center for Intermarium Studies (CIS) extends IWP's academic offerings and analytics to include the strategically critical "geographic pivot of history," the area between the Baltic, the Black, and the Adriatic Seas formerly dominated by the Soviet Union, in which IWP faculty have exceptional expertise.
-In the context of newly resurgent Russia, EU realignment, competing energy policy interests, the migrant crisis, the Islamist threat, information warfare, etc., the project focuses on much-needed analysis of political events and rapidly evolving risks facing the West and NATO in the pivotal region between East and West.
+The Center for Intermarium Studies (CIS) extends IWP's academic offerings and research to include what some scholars deem to be the strategically critical geographic pivot of history -- the "Intermarium" -- the area between the Baltic, the Black, and the Adriatic Seas formerly dominated by the Soviet Union, in which IWP faculty have exceptional expertise.
+In the context of newly resurgent Russia, EU realignment, competing energy policy interests, the migrant crisis, the Islamist threat, information warfare, etc., the Center focuses on much-needed analysis of political events and rapidly evolving risks facing the West and NATO in this region.
+CIS includes the educational and research activities of the Institute's Kosciuszko Chair of Polish Studies.

 The purpose of The Center for Intermarium Studies is to build on IWP's traditional strengths and regional expertise to address the practical academic need for political analysis and objective risk assessment in a strategically important and notoriously misinterpreted area on the borderlands of the Western world.
 Drawing on IWP's unique understanding of international realities and commitment to scholarship tested by praxis, the program will enhance existing academic offerings and focus on identifying and interpreting observable threats in order to offer both theoretical understanding and actionable, open-source intelligence to IWP students and the larger foreign policy community.